External rotations

 Section titled “How the sync works”On every sync, Round Robin:

-- Reads the linked schedule from PagerDuty or OpsGenie.
+- Reads the linked schedule from the provider.

-- Matches each schedule participant to a Slack user by email address.
+- Matches each schedule participant to a Slack user by email address, unless somebody has said who that participant is, in which case that answer is used.

 - Overwrites the rotation’s member list with the matched users, and stores the schedule’s time zone.